emaballarin/qwop-gym-leaner/README.md

   allow only the "useful" 8 key combinations.
 - great results (fast, human-like running) achieved by RL agents trained entirely through self-play, without pre-recorded expert demonstrations
-- qwop-gym already contains scripts for training with 8 different algorithms and adding more to the list is simple - this makes it suitable for exploring and/or benchmarking a variety of RL algorithms.
+- qwop-gym-leaner already contains scripts for training with 8 different algorithms and adding more to the list is simple - this makes it suitable for exploring and/or benchmarking a variety of RL algorithms.
-- qwop-gym uses reliable open-source implementations of RL algorithms in contrast to many other projects using "roll-your-own" implementations.
+- qwop-gym-leaner uses reliable open-source implementations of RL algorithms in contrast to many other projects using "roll-your-own" implementations.
 - QWOP's original JS source code is barely modified: 99% of all extra functionality is designed as a plugin, bundled separately and only a "diff"